Gaurav-Pande/Image-Denoising/README.md

 ## Experiment4 (Local Pixel Grouping - Principle Component Analysis)

-### Approach
+##### Approach

 This approach uses principal component analysis (PCA) with local pixel grouping (LPG) to do image denoising.
-It ensures that the image local features are well preserved after PCA transfromation but the noise components is removed.
-Each pixels and its nearest neighbours are modeled as vector variables and training samples are selected from local window using block matching based local pixel grouping.
+This approach is based on the general observation that energy of a signal will concentrate on a small subset of PCA transformed dataset, while the energy of noise will evenly spread over the whole dataset.
+Each pixel is vectorised such that local structure information is preserved in it.
+Local pixel grouping, implemented by block matching method, is done over nearby pixels to select samples that are similar.
+PCA applied on these samples, will eliminate noise.
 It is evident with experiments that this approach can be iteratively applied with appropriate adaptive noise parameter tuning to improve the denoising performance.

-### Intuition
+Following picture illustrates the pixel to be denoised, feature vector and training block.

-In this approach a pixel and pixels spaitially local to it make a single feature vector.
-If two pixels which are next to each other are to be considered, then it is almost right to assume that pixels will have almost same values in ideal scenario and the only variation that can be there is because of noise.
-So, it is right to approximate the value of the these pixels with single value which can be approximated by projecting these points into the principle components of the feature space.
-As we now, there are two perspective to look of PCA,
+Details of Featurisation:

-- One is to reduce the distance between the point and projected point
+1) Given a pixel, a window of K X K is taken centered around that pixel and flattened out to generate a vector.
-- Second is to increase the variance in the principle component direction
+2) A larger window of L X L is taken surrounding the previous window and pixels in this L X L windows are vectorised as mentioned in step 1 to generate a set of sample.

-Following picture illustrates the pixel to be denoised, freature vector and training block.
+3) From the sample generated, we apply local pixel grouping to select samples that are similar to the central K X K block from step 1.

 <center>
 <img src="assets/lgp_pca/doc/LPG_PCA_feature.png" width="400" height = "200"/>